alvin-muchelle/chanjo-backend/README.md

 1. **SAM \(Serverless Application Model\)**

-   * You write a high‑level `template.yml` using `AWS::Serverless::*` resources (e.g. `AWS::Serverless::Function`, `AWS::Serverless::Api`).
+   * Write a high‑level `template.yml` using `AWS::Serverless::*` resources.
-   * `sam build` packages each Lambda folder (`api/`, `cron/`) into a ZIP and transforms your SAM syntax into a standard CloudFormation template, placing everything in `.aws-sam/build/`.
+   * `sam build` packages each Lambda folder (`api/`, `cron/`) into a ZIP and transforms the SAM syntax into a standard CloudFormation template, placing everything in `.aws-sam/build/`.

 2. **S3**

-   * Before CloudFormation can create or update your Lambdas, SAM uploads those ZIP files to the S3 bucket you configured (e.g. `chanjo-sam-deploy-bucket-2`).
+   * SAM uploads those ZIP files to the S3 bucket you configure.
-   * Your generated CloudFormation template then refers to those code bundles by their S3 URIs (for example:
+   * Your generated CloudFormation template then refers to those code bundles by their S3 URIs.
-     `s3://chanjo-sam-deploy-bucket-2/chanjo-backend-2/SomeHashValue.zip`).

 3. **CloudFormation**

-   * SAM hands off the transformed (packaged) template—complete with pointers to the S3‐hosted ZIPs—to CloudFormation.
+   * SAM hands off the packaged template, complete with pointers to the S3‐hosted ZIPs—to CloudFormation.
-   * CloudFormation provisions (or updates) all resources in the correct order:
+   * CloudFormation provisions all resources in the correct order:\n
-     - API Gateway
+     * API Gateway
-     - Lambda functions (pulling code from the S3 bucket)
+     * Lambda functions
-     - EventBridge rules, IAM roles, etc.
+     * EventBridge rules
+     * IAM roles
    * If anything fails, CloudFormation can roll back the entire change set automatically.

 In short: